Bake up a batch of these holiday spiced Gingerbread Biscotti for hostess gifts or sweet treats to savor with your afternoon tea or coffee!

 - 2 tablespoons crystallized ginger

 - 1/2 cup chopped white chocolate, for drizzle

 - Preheat oven to 350º.
 Line baking sheet with parchment and set aside.

-- Whisk all dry ingredients together and set aside.
+- Whisk all dry ingredients together including white chocolate and crystallized ginger, and set aside.
 In a measuring cup, whisk together eggs and molasses.
 With your mixer on low, pour in the egg mixture, and mix till well combined.*